-- The Scheme applies to people who have been asked to stop working but are being kept on the payroll.
+- The Scheme applies to people who have been asked to stop working (either on a full time or flexible basis) but are being kept on the payroll.
 It will only apply to those employees who have stopped working altogether.
-An employee cannot do any work for their current or associated employer whilst they are furloughed.
+An employee cannot do any work for their current or associated employer whilst they are designated as furloughed.

 - Unless employees have a "lay-off" clause in their contracts of employment, employers will need to agree to furlough employees, as this will be a variation to their existing employment terms.
 It seems unlikely that employees will object in the circumstances.

-- An employer must designate a worker as furloughed in order to be able to reclaim the 80% salary.
-There must be an agreement in writing of their furlough status and the employer should keep the document for at least 5 years.
-This can be in electronic form such as an email.
+- An employer must designate a worker as furloughed in order to be able to claim from the CJRS.
+There must be an agreement in writing of their furlough status setting out how many hours the employee is working and the number of hours they are furloughed.
+The employer should keep the document for at least 5 years.
+This can be in electronic form, such as an email.

 - Workers can do volunteer work or training whilst they are furloughed, providing it does not provide a service to or generate revenue for their employer.

-As previously stated, the scheme allows the employer to claim back 80% of the worker's salary and if the employer wishes to, they can top up pay.
-However, if an employer does not wish to top up pay, they will need to reach agreement with the employee that their salary will be reduced by 20%.
+As previously stated, the scheme allows the employer to claim back up to 80% of the worker's salary and if the employer wishes to, they can top up pay.
+However, if an employer does not wish to top up pay, they will need to reach agreement with the employee that their salary will be reduced.

-Can I work for a new employer while on furlough?
+Can I work for another employer while on furlough?

-The Government guidance for employees says that workers are able to work for a new employer whilst they are on furlough and this will not affect their existing employer's ability to claim under the CJRS.
+The government guidance for employees says that workers can work for another employer whilst they are on furlough and this will not affect their existing employer's ability to claim under the CJRS.
 However, they will need to comply with their existing contractual terms and obligations and are advised to discuss this with their current employer.

 How does an employer decide which employees to furlough?